Damped second order flow applied to image denoising: Numerical experiments.

 \section{Numerical experiments.}

-In this section, several numerical examples are implemented to show the feasibility and effectiveness of our proposed image denoising approach~-- SV-DDF (Algorithm 1).
+In this section, several numerical examples are given to show the feasibility and efficiency of our proposed image denoising approach~-- SV-DDF (Algorithm 1).

 Let $\bar{u}$ be the noise-free image, see Fig. \ref{orig}.
+In this paper, we consider two type of noise structure: (i) The uniformly distributed noise with noise level $\delta$ (cf. (a) in Fig. \ref{NoisyImages}).
+The noisy image is defined as $u^\delta_0(x) =\max \{0,[1+\delta\cdot(2\,\textrm{rand}(x)-1)]\, \bar{u}(x) \}$, $x\in\Omega$, where ``rand'' returns a pseudo-random value drawn from a uniform distribution on $[0, 1]$. (ii) The salt and pepper dominated noise (cf. (b) in Fig. \ref{NoisyImages}).
+It should be noted that for images with purely salt and pepper noise, specific approaches, such as median filtering methods (\cite{Lim1990,Juhola1991,Eng2001}), etc., work better than our proposed SV-DDF.

-Uniformly distributed noise with the level $\delta$ is added to the original image $\bar{u}$ to get a noisy image $u^\delta_0$: $u^\delta_0(x) =[1+\delta\cdot(2\,\textrm{rand}(x)-1)]\, \bar{u}(x)$, $x\in\Omega$, where ``rand'' returns a pseudo-random value drawn from a uniform distribution on $[0, 1]$.
-To assess the accuracy of the denoised images we use the structural similarity error measure SSIM to obtain a quantitative estimate of the denoising performance \cite{Wang-2004}.
+To assess the accuracy of the denoised images we use the well known structural similarity error measure SSIM and the Peak Signal-to-Noise Ratio (PSNR) to obtain a quantitative estimate of the denoising performance (\cite{Wang-2004}).